 Drive trace indexes shall be calculated according to paragraph 7. of Annex B7 and these shall fulfil the criteria specified in paragraph 2.6.8.3.1.4. of Annex B6.

 These tests shall be performed in the same test cell as used for the tests prior to the run-in and by applying the same chassis dynamometer setting method.
 If this is not possible, the manufacturer shall justify the reason for using a different test cell.
 The system odometer setting Di in km shall be recorded prior to each test.
 The measured criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption, as applicable and in accordance with paragraph 8.2.4.1. of this Regulation, shall be calculated according to Step 4a of Table A7/1 in Annex B7 or Step 4a of Table A8/5 in Annex B8.

+<Justification> incorrect description

 1.9.
-For Level 1A only:
+For Level 1A only: support GRPE86-16

 For the determination of the run-in factor for the CO2 emissions, the coefficients CRI and Cconst in the following equation shall be calculated by a least squares regression analysis to four significant digits on all valid tests before and after the run-in: